The 7 Best Lightweight Bass Guitars (2023)

 Lightweight bass guitars are produced with lighter parts such as the bridge, tuners, pickups, and knobs, along with lighter woods to cut off the overall weight of the instruments.
 Instead of brass and steel parts, aluminum parts are used for lighter weight.

-Furthermore, instead of medium-heavy woods like ash, alder, mahogany, lightweight basses have lighter woods such as okoume, poplar, and basswood.
+Furthermore, instead of medium-heavy woods like ash, alder, and mahogany, lightweight basses have lighter woods such as okoume, poplar, and basswood.
 Also, some bass guitars have a hollow body which significantly reduces the weight.

 Are lightweight bass guitars better for kids?